-- Lots and lots and zillions and tonnes of kids grow up playing soccer/football in North America these days.
+- Many zillions and tons of kids grow up playing soccer/football in North America these days.
 So there is some interest in the game at the young participatory level.
-But that interest does not necessarily translate into yuppie, high-income spectator interest [reductio ad absurdum?: kids like lots of things that do not translate into major adult markets].
+But that interest does not necessarily translate into yuppie, high-income spectator interest [reductio ad absurdum?: kids like lots of things that do not translate into significant adult markets].

-- To capture the young adult, high-income, and corporate-account market segment, soccer/football will have to be more exciting for North American spectators.
+- Soccer/football will have to be more exciting for North American spectators to capture the young adult, high-income, and corporate-account market segment.
 Some possibilities might include:

 - Scantily clad cheerleaders?

 - Scoring.
-I’m sure I’m revealing my ethnocentric loutish ignorance, but soccer/football is boring when there are so few goals scored.
+I’m sure I’m revealing my ethnocentric loutish ignorance, but soccer/football is boring when so few goals are scored.
 What a drag!
-We watch for a couple of hours and maybe there’s a goal scored.
-And maybe it’s the result of skill, but some/much of the time, it seems to be the result of randomness (in play, in officiating, in wind currents, in hair length [Peter Crouch’s big goal last summer in the World Cup], etc.].
+We watch for a couple of hours, and maybe there’s a goal scored.
+And perhaps it’s the result of skill, but some/much of the time, it seems to be the result of randomness (in play, in officiating, in wind currents, in hair length [Peter Crouch’s big goal last summer in the World Cup], etc.].
 But nobody can agree on what to do to increase the scoring.

-Brian Goff made some very interesting suggestions here (be sure to see the string of comments, too).
+Brian Goff made some fascinating suggestions here (be sure to see the string of comments, too).
 Also, see this by Skip Sauer.
 And here is something Tyler Cowen wrote on the topic several years ago.